 Soil Analysis of Study Sites

-The results of Table (3) show the electrical conductivity, degree of interaction, and concentration of cations and anions in the study site soils.
+The results of Table (3) showed theat electrical conductivity, degree of interaction, and concentration of cations and anions in the study site soils.
 The results showed higher electrical conductivity values in all study sites irrigated with well water compared to sites where irrigation is not used (rain-fed).
 In the Hamdanya site, electrical conductivity values increased from (1.80 dS m-1) in the comparison sample, the rain-fed site, to (8.43 dS m-1) in the Hamdanya 1 site and (2.70 dS m-1) in the Hamdanya 2 site.
 As for the Namroud site, electrical conductivity values increased from (0.50 dS m-1) in the comparison sample, the rain-fed site, to (9.50 dS m-1) in the Namroud 1 site and (8.43 dS m-1) in the Namroud 2 site.
 Finally, in the Mahlabia site, electrical conductivity values increased from (0.50 dS m-1) in the comparison sample, the rain-fed site, to (8.42 dS m-1) in the site (Mahlabia 1) and (3.3 dS m-1) in the site (Mahlabia 2).
-The results show that the use of well water with high concentrations of salts and basic cations leads to an increase in the electrical conductivity values of the soil, especially when not opening drainage networks and not using leaching requirements.
+The results showed that the use of well water with high concentrations of salts and basic cations leads to an increase in the electrical conductivity values of the soil, especially when not opening drainage networks and not using leaching requirements.
 The results show that the electrical conductivity values are higher than the critical level (4.0 dS m-1) in most of the study sites irrigated with well water, especially in the sites (Hamdanya 1, Namroud 1, Namroud 2, Mahlabia 1).

 The results also showed an increase in the concentration values of sodium and magnesium in the liquid phase of the study soils, as the sodium values ranged between (1.10 Cmolc l-1) in the comparison sample at the site (Namroud) to (61.5 Cmolc l-1) at the site (Namroud 1), while the magnesium values ranged between (1.0 Cmolc l-1) in the comparison sample at the site (Mahlabia) to (35.5 Cmolc l-1) at the site (Mahlabia 1), while the chloride values ranged between (2.0 Cmolc l-1) in the comparison sample at the site (Namroud) to (46.5 Cmolc l-1) at the site (Namroud 1), and the sulfate values ranged from (1.5 Cmolc l-1) in the comparison sample at the site (Mahlabia) to (37.9 Cmolc l-1) at the site (Namroud 1).